Rafaela Silva: Judo career

 Rafaela Silva, with her gold medal at the Summer Olympic Games 2016 in Rio de Janeiro.

 Silva won her first major medal by claiming silver at the 2011 World Judo Championships in Paris.
-During the 2013 World Judo Championships in Rio de Janeiro, Silva became the first Brazilian woman to ever win a gold medal for her country in a World Judo Championship after defeating American Marti Malloy in the final.
+During the 2013 World Judo Championships in Rio de Janeiro, Silva became the first woman to win a gold medal for Brazil in a World Judo Championship after defeating American Marti Malloy in the final.
 She repeated the feat at the 2016 Summer Olympics by defeating Mongolian Sumiya Dorjsuren in the final.

 At the 2012 London Olympics, Silva was disqualified for an illegal leg grab during a fight against Hedvig Karakas of Hungary.
 Upon returning home, she became depressed.
 In December 2012, she was a bronze medalist at the Judo Grand Slam Tokyo (category up to 63 kg).

 Silva won gold and bronze in 2019 Pan American Games and 2019 Judo World Championships, respectively, but tested positive for fenoterol after the former tournament.
 Despite testing negative in the World Championships, she was banned from competition for two years by IJF and stripped of both medals.
 Silva appealed the sanction, but the CAS upheld the ban in late 2020.

 Mixed martial arts career

 Being temporarily banned from judo, Silva opted to transition to mixed martial arts.
-She is currently training at PFL athlete Joilton Santos' gym Peregrino Fight Academy with UFC athlete Cláudio Silva and is expected to compete in the Flyweight division.
+She is currently training at PFL athlete Joilton Santos' gym Peregrino Fight Academy with UFC athlete Cláudio Silva and is expected to compete in the flyweight division.